Felix Koenig

 Felix Koenig is an Assistant Professor of Economics at Carnegie Mellon University’s Heinz College of Information Systems and Public Policy.

-Dr. Koenig holds a Ph.D. and MSc in Economics from the London School of Economics and a B.A. in Philosophy, Politics, and Economics from the University of Oxford.
-Before his academic career, he worked for the German Bundesbank.
-Currently, he is a Research Affiliate at the Institute for the Study of Labor (IZA) and the Center for Economic Performance (CEP).
+He holds a Ph.D. and MSc in Economics from the London School of Economics and a B.A. in Philosophy, Politics, and Economics from the University of Oxford, and previously held a Postdoctoral Fellowship at Princeton University.
+He is a Research Affiliate at the Centre for Economic Performance (CEP), CESifo, the Institute for the Study of Labor (IZA), the Rockwool Foundation (RFBerlin), and the Stone Centre at UCL.